 In 2013 they began reducing sulfur additions, culminating in the sans soufre Cuvée Esquisse.
 For the other wines, the partners are content with the minimal levels of SO2 additions that they have come to use in their winemaking evolution (levels which, they point out, fall below the minimally prescribed threshold for biodynamic wines).

 Today these two farm 35 hectares (86 acres) of vines.
-The majority are local varieties: Duras, Braucol, Prunelart for reds, and Loin de l’Oeil for white.
+The majority are local varieties: Duras (photo below), Braucol, Prunelart for reds, and Loin de l’Oeil for white.
 Their vineyards grow on the left bank of the Tarn River on what is the second, or middle, bench of that river—and it’s a steep climb up 200 meters to reach the top of that bench where their vines grow.
-This zone is called Les Terrasses de la Rive Gauche, after the left bank’s series of alluvial terraces that essentially are gravel mounds, much like the terraces or benches on the Médoc Peninsula, but with less soil and a lot more gravel.
+This zone is called Les Terrasses de la Rive Gauche, after the left bank’s series of alluvial terraces that essentially are gravel mounds, much like the terraces or benches on the Médoc Peninsula.
 The zone lies between the towns of Gaillac and Albi.

-The domain makes approximately 13,000 cases each year.
+The domaine makes approximately 13,000 cases each year.